 The purpose of a sworn statement is to track the payments being made to contractors and suppliers and to protect the owner from unexpected liens or claims.
 Additional documents, such as lien waivers, are often required to help back up the information shown on the statement.

 The statement helps general contractors and owners identify companies that are providing work for the project and keeps the supply chain visible.
 Property owners don’t want to be surprised by a contractor or supplier filing a mechanics lien, when the owner never knew they existed.
-A sworn statement helps them to know who is out there and how much they are owed.
+A sworn statement helps them to know who is working on the project and how much they are owed.

 A sworn statement is signed and notarized after the signer takes an oath that the information provided is true to the best of his or her knowledge.
 In the end, it is a legal document, and there are consequences for falsifying information.